A new architecture with GP104

-The event will take place Tuesday, June 9th at 12pm PT / 3pm ET at http://www.pcper.com/live.
-There you’ll be able to catch the live video stream as well as use our chat room to interact with the audience.
-To win the prize you will have to be watching the live stream, with exact details of the methodology for handing out the goods coming at the time of the event.
+The event will take place Tuesday, May 17th at 1pm ET / 10am PT at http://www.pcper.com/live.
+There you’ll be able to catch the live video stream as well as use our chat room to interact with the audience, asking questions for me and Tom to answer live.

 If you have questions, please leave them in the comments below and we'll look through them just before the start of the live stream.
 Of course you'll be able to tweet us questions @pcper and we'll be keeping an eye on the IRC chat as well for more inquiries.
 What do you want to know and hear from Tom or I?